sam7676/filestorage/README.md

+<h1>File Storage</h1>

-This is a filestorage system for image/video storage and handling.
-It provides a web and desktop viewing and editing experience.
+This is a file storage system for image/video storage and handling.
+It provides a web and desktop viewing, managing and processing experience.

 We provide an interactive cropping and image labelling pipeline.
-Furthermore, we use the value `labelplus` to specify any secondary/missed labels, i.e. two people in a photo.
+Furthermore, we use the value `labelplus` to specify any secondary/missed labels, e.g. a car and a lorry in the same photo.

 <h2>Instructions</h2>
 Database set-up